Halloween: Games and other activities

-Telling ghost stories, listening to Halloween-themed songs and watching horror films are common fixtures of Halloween parties.
+Nowadays, telling ghost stories, listening to Halloween-themed songs and watching horror films are common fixtures of Halloween parties.
 Episodes of television series and Halloween-themed specials (with the specials usually aimed at children) are commonly aired on or before Halloween, while new horror films are often released before Halloween to take advantage of the holiday.

 Haunted attractions

 Haunted attractions are entertainment venues designed to thrill and scare patrons.
 Most attractions are seasonal Halloween businesses that may include haunted houses, corn mazes, and hayrides, and the level of sophistication of the effects has risen as the industry has grown.